widoriezebos/Thoth/Documentation/Administration/Configuration.md

 : The number of seconds between automatic repository refreshes.
 When a change is detected an indexer updating the search index is automatically launched.
 Default = 60

 ## Optional settings

+config.autorefresh
+: When true the configuration will automatically (hot) reload if changes to it are detected (based on comparing file modification timestamps)

+config.autorefreshinterval
+: The interval (in seconds) to check whether if the configuration has changed.

 skin.default
 : The name of the default skin.
 When no skin is defined for a specific context this is the skin that will be used.
 Also used when no skin is defined for the main index page.
 Default value is ‘SimpleSkin’